Consensys/doc.goquorum/docs/HowTo/Use/AddingIBFTValidators.md

     }
     ```

-   We can see that the votes have now been wiped clean, ready for a new round.
-Additionally, the address we were adding,
+   You can see that the votes have now been wiped clean, ready for a new round.
+Additionally, the address you were adding,
    `0xb131288f355bc27090e542ae0be213c20350b767` now exists within the `validators` list!
    Lastly, the `unauthorized` messages that node 7 was giving before has stopped, as it now has the authority to mint
    blocks.

 ## Removing a node from the validator set

-Removing a validator is very similar to adding a node, but this time we want to propose nodes with the value `false`,
+Removing a validator is similar to adding a node, but this time you want to propose nodes with the value `false`,
-to indicate we are deauthorising them.
+to indicate you are deauthorising them.
 It does not matter whether the node is still online or not, as it doesn't
 require any input from the node being removed.

 !!! warning
-    Be aware when removing nodes that cross the BFT boundary, e.g. going from 10 validators to 9, as this may impact the chains ability to progress if other nodes are offline
+    Be aware when removing nodes that cross the BFT boundary, that is, going from 10 validators to 9, as this may impact the chains ability to progress if other nodes are offline

 Removing a new validator requires that a majority of existing validators propose the new node to be removed.
 This is
 achieved by calling the `propose` RPC method with the value `false` and replacing the address to your required one: